What treatment is available?

 Hormonal treatments

-Local oestrogen therapy using a cream or soft waxy tablet (called a pessary), that you put inside your vagina at night, is the preferred way to treat GSM.
+Local oestrogen therapy using a cream or soft waxy tablet (called a pessary), that you put inside your vagina at night, is an option.

 In New Zealand Ovestin® is prescribed for post-menopausal women.
 Ovestin® is an oestrogen product used for relief of symptoms and can be prescribed by your doctor.

-Ovestin® (oestriol) Cream 1mg/g, Pessary 0.5mg and Tablets 2mg are fully funded Prescription Medicines used for the relief of symptoms occurring after menopause.
-Ovestin® cream, pessaries and tablets have risks and benefits.
+Ovestin (estriol) Vaginal Cream 1mg/g and Pessaries 0.5mg are fully funded Prescription Medicines used for the relief of symptoms occurring after menopause, related to oestrogen deficiency.
+Ovestin® cream and pessaries have risks and benefits.
 Use strictly as directed.
-If symptoms persist or if you have side effects see your doctor, pharmacist or healthcare professional.
-Ask your doctor if Ovestin® cream, pessaries or tablets are right for you.
+If symptoms persist or if you have side effects see your doctor.
+Ask your doctor if Ovestin is right for you.
 Normal doctors and prescription charges apply.
-Please see the Consumer Medicine Information at www.medsafe.govt.nz Ovestin® is a registered trademark of Aspen Pharmacare.
-C/O Healthcare Logistics, Auckland.
-TAPS PP8983-16DC
+Please see the Consumer Medicine Information at www.medsafe.govt.nz .
+Trademarks are owned by or licensed to the Aspen Group of companies. © 2025 Aspen Group of companies or its licensor.
+All rights reserved.
+Aspen New Zealand, C/O Pharmacy Retailing (NZ) Ltd, Auckland.
+JUN25